• Heit neurointerventional research lab

 Chief Resident in Neurosurgery, Stanford University

-Dr. Sussman was a prior Neurosurgery Resident, Neurointerventional Surgery Fellow at Stanford and a Research Associate in the Heit Lab.
+Dr. Sussman is a neurosurgeon with Hartford Healthcare.
+He was a prior Neurosurgery Resident, Neurointerventional Surgery Fellow at Stanford and a Research Associate in the Heit Lab.
 Dr. Sussman completed his undergraduate degree at Duke University and his MD at the Icahn School of Medicine at Mount Sinai in New York.
 Dr. Sussman's research in the Heit lab focused on the identification of factors that predict clinical outcomes following ischemic and hemorrhagic stroke as well as neurovascular proteomics and metabolomics.

 Tobias Faizy, MD